myllynen/rhel-performance-guide/README.md

 Considering the above, it is best to check the configuration recommendations of each application and then measure the results of different approaches.
-Depending on the use case and workload profile (e.g., latency or throughput sensitive) either THP, possibly customized khugepaged parameters, or static huge pages setup may yield the best performance.
+Depending on the use case and workload profile (e.g., latency or throughput sensitive) either the default THP, possibly customized khugepaged parameters, or static huge pages setup may yield the best performance.
 Exotic setups like NUMA node specific huge page configurations are rarely helpful.
 Note that some application vendors recommend disabling huge pages altogether; please refer to vendor documentation for the exact recommendations.